 Breaches of planning control

-Breaches of planning control can take many different forms.
-Different time limits and consequences apply in respect of them.
+Breaches of planning control can take many different forms and different time limits and consequences may apply.

 Breaches of planning control can include:

 - carrying out building or engineering works or the change of use of a building or land without planning permission;

 - carrying out development not in accordance with a planning permission.
 This can be either failure to follow the approved plans or failure to comply with conditions attached to the permission;

 - carrying out works (internal as well as external) to a listed building without listed building consent;

 - the display of a sign or advertisement without advertisement consent;